Weathertightness Design Requirements for new school buildings

 |Summary Sheet [PDF, 1.5 MB]||This provides a high-level overview of the Weathertightness Design Requirements document|

-To help ensure your design meets Ministry requirements, all designs affecting the building envelope and requiring a Building Consent must be checked by an independent and suitably qualified supplier.
-Designs where consents are required typically include new buildings, additions and alteration projects.
+To help ensure your design meets Ministry requirements, all new designs, and those altering a building envelope or altering envelope materials, must be checked by an independent and suitably qualified Building Envelope Specialist.
+Projects would typically include new buildings, remediation works, additions or alterations.

 Your project will need to follow one of the two design review processes below: